Reviews You Can Rely On

 Why Trust GearLab

-Senior Review Analyst Austin Palmer, review editor Matt Spencer, and author Nick Miley worked together to test, rate, and review circular saws.
-This trio has over two decades of combined experience testing products ranging from power tools to electronics such as electric mowers and electric scooters.
+Senior Review Analyst Austin Palmer and review author Kolby Anderson worked together to test, rate, and review circular saws.
+This team has over three decades of combined experience testing products ranging from power tools to electronics.

-Nick brings writing and research techniques developed in university laboratories combing the literature, creating testing methodologies, analyzing data, and publishing academic articles.
 Austin has overseen thousands of product tests, including leaf blowers, drills, and pressure washers.
-Austin has a knack for honing in on the little details in a product's design that translates to appreciable performance outcomes.
-Lastly, Matt brings his attention to detail, a well-rounded knowledge of the technology sector, and a hunger to get his hands dirty testing products in the lab and out in the field.
+Austin has a knack for honing in on the little details in a product's design that translate to appreciable performance outcomes.

 Analysis and Test Results

 Our reviews focus on comparative analysis of products within a class.
-As such, we established three metrics that collectively cover all aspects of a circular saw.
-Continue reading for details of the tests comprising each metric.
+As such, we established four metrics that collectively cover all aspects of a circular saw.

 What's the Best Value?